 Asia generally means Asia and the Indian subcontinent.
 For some insurers this excludes Japan*

-Pacific means the South West Pacific, New Zealand and Indonesia/Bali*.
-Select Pacific for domestic cruises in Australian waters
+Pacific means the South West Pacific, Australia and Indonesia/Bali*.
+Select Pacific for domestic cruises in New Zealand waters

 *Note: Variances apply for Bali, Indonesia, Japan and Middle East.
 Check that your destination is covered once directed to your chosen insurer’s site.